skraft-redhat/container_k8s_openshift_demo/k8s/KUBERNETES.md

 That's pretty cool.
 K8s not only automatically creates a new pod, but also manages to exclude / include these pods in the service.
 Thus, consumers of the service would not even notice that the pod has been replaced.
 (Of course, this only applies to a stateless architecture!)

+But, could we now access the pods?
+Let's try to do a curl: `curl [Service IP]:8080`.

+No, that doesn't work.
+So, we need to do something additionally to get it externally exposed.
+That's where also OpenShift will offer a smarter solution.

+> **_NOTE:_** You could test it out, by running the command from within a pod, e.g. `kubectl exec [pod id] -- curl [service ip]:8080`

 Let's explore some advanced features from K8s:
 - rule-based placement:
 We have a Kubernetes cluster with 3 worker nodes.
 How does Kubernetes decide where to put the instances?
 Well, that's based on several rules.